powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_process/deploy_formula.md

 ---
-title: "Deploying smartwatts formula to compute docker containers power consumption"
+title: "Deploying smartwatts formula to compute process power consumption"
 keywords: homepage
 sidebar: home_sidebar
-permalink: howto_monitor_docker/deploy_formula.html
+permalink: howto_monitor_process/deploy_formula.html
 ---

 ## Introduction

-This tutorial describes how to deploy the [Smartwatts formula](/smartwatts.html) to estimate docker container power consumption from metrics collected by the [sensor](/howto_monitor_docker/deploy_sensor.html).
+This tutorial describes how to deploy the [Smartwatts formula](/smartwatts.html) to estimate process power consumption from metrics collected by the [sensor](/howto_monitor_process/deploy_sensor.html).

 We describe how to deploy a smartwatts formula that connects to a MongoDB instance to read the raw metrics and to store the estimated values.